cartrawler/cartrawler.github.io/docs/android/apis/recentSearches.md

 {: .no_toc }

-We expose recent searches made within the SDK via our recentSearches api.
+We expose recent searches made within the SDK via our recentSearches API.
 Recent searches can also be cleared or removed individually, and this will be reflected in the SDK as well.

 ---